Mat-dp/mat-dp-core/docs/Function Reference/processes.md

 # *mat_dp_core.***Processes**

-## Conceptual Overview

-In the abstract, a process is any describable entity or recurrence that consumes and/or produces resources within a system.
+In the abstract, a process is any describable entity or recurrence that consumes and/or produces [resources](resources.md) within a system.
 In a system typical of MAT-DP related research, a process is likely to be associated with a factory, business, or an entire industry.

 Some simplified examples are below: